atolab/dds-ishapes/README.md

 ## Running Opensplice DDS iShapes
 ### Linux/MacOS:
 ospl_demo_ishapes is available in <installation>/bin directory of Opensplice DDS installation directory.
-To run it you should need to simply do the following:
+To run it you need to simply do the following:

       $ source <ospl_install-location>/release.com
       $ <ospl_install-location>/bin/ospl_demo_ishapes &